lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ## Vulnerability Scan

 Once I explored some of the visibility features that Ntopng offers, I continued to perform the scan again my vulnerable host in the network.
-To do this I navigated Vulnerability Scan on the console and inititated a new scan against the host on 192.168.91.129.
+To do this I navigated Vulnerability Scan on the console and initiated a new scan against the host on 192.168.91.129.

 ![Pasted image 20240518203909](https://github.com/lm3nitro/Projects/assets/55665256/b879bdc7-4641-4172-a2ad-c72230b5242d)